ophian/serendipity_event_staticpage/README.md

 - - -

 ### Already done: :arrow_up:
+- [x] Fixed 2.0 Markup in category hook, the example markup in related category Readme, set some more form info and minor association with related category id and the corresonding table on delete
 - [x] Added more backend title attribute information for pageorder and entrylisting titles
 - [x] Touch frontend templates (in this plugin dir) for HTML5, inline styles, Navigations, etc
 - [x] Fix and correct entrypaging, breadcrumb and childpage navigations